 Medical malpractice or medical mistakes cases may be brought for something a healthcare provider did or something they failed to do.
 Recovery against healthcare providers such as a doctor, nurse or hospital for negligence is based upon whether they failed to meet the reasonable or minimum standard of care for the diagnosis or treatment involved.
 It must also be shown some harm or injury resulted from their mistake or negligence.
 If so, they may be required to pay financial compensation for injuries and other losses they caused.

 Common Examples of Medical Malpractice Claims Include

-- surgical errors (anesthesia errors, operation on the wrong body part, leaving surgical equipment in the body and other mistakes)
+- Surgical errors (operation on the wrong body part, leaving surgical equipment in the body and other mistakes)

-- medication errors (wrong medication, wrong dose, giving it the wrong way)
+- Medication and pharmaceutical errors (wrong medication, wrong dose, giving it the wrong way)

 Florida’s Medical Malpractice Act requires the injured person conduct a pre-suit investigation to show reasonable grounds exist to believe the doctor or medical provider acted negligently, causing injuries to the patient.

 The purpose of a pre-suit investigation process is to make sure any claim is valid, and to encourage parties to settle valid claims without a lawsuit.